INTERVIEW 2022.5.14

 Q, please look back on the goal scene.

-A, I was able to imagine cutting in and shooting from the moment I received the ball, so I'm glad I was able to score a goal just as I had imagined.
+A, from the moment I received the ball, I had the image of cutting in and taking a shot, so I’m glad I was able to score exactly as I had imagined.

 Q, I'm sure you had various emotions after scoring a goal.

-I have been playing for the team Júbilo Iwata for a long time, and during both good and bad times, when a goal was scored, various emotions welled up and many memories were recalled.
+A, having played for the team Júbilo Iwata for a long time, through both good times and bad, when I scored a goal, many emotions welled up inside me and various memories came flooding back.

 Q, what are your thoughts on playing at Júbilo Stadium?

-A, I still feel like it's my own home, and today I came back as an opponent, but I was able to step onto the pitch with a feeling of being at home.
+A, I still feel like this is my home, and although I returned today as an opponent, I was able to stand on the pitch with a sense as if it were my home ground.

 Q, it was the third consecutive loss for the team.

-A, this three-game losing streak is not a desired result for the team, and it is not a positive thing, but I think there are times when things don't go well in the process of growth.
-I don't want to bow my head, and I want to prepare well for the next game so that we can end it with a victory and have a good match.
+A, of course, this three-game losing streak is not the result the team wanted, and it is not a positive thing, but I believe there are times when things don’t go well in the process of growth.
+We will never bow our heads, and we want to prepare well and be able to finish the next match with a solid victory and play a good game.

 Q: How was the game?
 I think it was a good game even if it ended with only 1 point.

-I wanted to get at least 1 point away, and I think the players in the back had to finish the game with a 1-1 score.
-I thought we could go for another goal mentally, but we conceded a goal too easily, so I think it was a game with a lot of regrets.
+A, I wanted to secure 1 point away, and I think the defenders had to hold on to the 1-1 draw.
+Mentally, I believed we could push for another goal, but we conceded a goal a bit too easily, so I think this was a match with a lot of reflection.

 Q: How do you feel about the difficult situation with injured center backs?